This article is part of our Bakery Business Startup Guide—a curated list of articles to help you plan, start, and grow your bakery business!

 6. Find support

 Speaking of friends and family, a support system is crucial in the baking business, Batiste says.
-Opening a bakery is time consuming.
+Opening a business is time-consuming.
 Time spent baking is only half the commitment.
-You’ll need to market your business, take orders, help customers, and do an array of administrative tasks that will all require your time.
-If you don’t have someone cheering you on, it can be hard.
-Whether it’s you spouse, a colleague, or business mentor, you need someone in your corner, Batiste says.
+You’ll need to market your business, take orders, help customers, and do an array of administrative tasks.

-What’s the one ingredient every successful bakery needs?
+What’s the one ingredient every successful small business needs?
 Customers.
 This next segment will help you find and retain customers.

 2. Be prepared to market your product

-- Join groups.
-As with any business, networking can bring in more customers.
-Join local business groups and forge relationships that are beneficial to your bakery.
+- Join groups: As with any business, networking can bring in more customers.
+Join local business groups like your chamber of commerce or small business association and forge relationships.

 3. Focus on your customers